nissan/ReddiReactDotNet/README.md

   - `Footer.js` - a `<Footer>` component that renders a simple HTML5 `<footer>`

 ## Customisations available ##
+### Customise logging ###
+Editing the parameters in `services\Log.js` the logger object can modify the verbosity and sinks (channels) logs are output to.
+Examples of parameters can be found on the [structured-log Github page](https://github.com/structured-log/structured-log).
 ### Enable/Disable Auth0 Vanilla Routing ###
 This is to allow authentication based on the [Auth0 example from Github](https://github.com/auth0-samples/auth0-react-samples/tree/master/01-Login)
 To enable/disable: